AriBarros/clarifion/README.md

 # Clarifion project

 This project used React, Typescript, styled-components, Chakra UI (most icons) and HTML/CSS properties.
 Available for computer and mobile devices.
+Deployed on Vercel

 # Link to public URL